ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

     }
     ```

--   The function `print` takes two *forms* depending on whether the argument is an integer or a floating-point number.
+-   The `print` function is overloaded to handle different argument types.

 -   The decision of which call to use is made by the compiler at compile time.